NolanSmug/nyc-subway-journey-react/README.md

 ## Developer's note

-This is a "from-scratch" project.
+This is a "from scratch" project.
 All components, animations, layout, and game logic are custom-built.
 I intentionally avoided third-party UI libraries or game engines so I could have more control over my project.
 I have learned so much from building it this way.

 Everything from rider movement and staircase mechanics to platform interactions and SVG animations is run by my own TypeScript logic (3,000+ lines) and *extensive* custom CSS (~1,500 lines).
-I even implemented my own coordinate system for passenger pathfinding and wrote a Python BFS backend for route calculations.
+I even implemented my own coordinate system for passenger pathfinding and wrote a Python breadth first search backend for an optimal route algorithm.
 Even tiny details, like button behaviors and icon rendering, are manually programmed.

 # Running the project